glblapco/links/README.md

 ### With Docker

+The docker container is not published anywhere yet.
+Those steps are to build and run the container.
+When the container is published, the steps will
+be:

+1. `$ docker pull b-ap/links:1.0`
+2. `$ docker run -p 8000:8000 b-ap/links:1.0`

+For now, they are:

 1. Clone this repository.
 2. `$ docker build -t b-ap/links:1.0 .`
 3. `$ docker images | grep links`